dhanapriya-22715/19CS404-DBMS-Lab-Manual/Experiment1_ER_Diagram/problem_statement.md

 However, depending on the specific requirements, further refinement might be needed, especially in areas like billing and a clearer definition of the 'TYPE' attribute in the REGISTRATION entity.
 ```
+## Result:

+A Database to Hospital Management is created Successfully.